tejasbhagwat/sociable-lapwing-publication/README.md

 2\) GEE_randomforest_workflow.java

 This script is written in Google Earth Engine and takes the file generated in step 1) 'model_df_gee.csv' to train a random forest model to predict monthly habitat suitability.
 Additionally it takes 'regional_changes.shp' that allows to generate regional changes in habitat suitability for 15 examples regions through the annual migration cycle.
+Due to the large size of 15 sites (and 34 years), statistics is exported into 5 different files - regional_changes_stats_I.csv regional_changes_stats_II.csv regional_changes_stats_III.csv regional_changes_stats_IV.csv regional_changes_stats_V.csv

+For convenience, these files are provided in the Dryad and GitHub repositories.
+Nevertheless, the script can be run in GEE to generate these files again if needed.

 3\) Plotting and summarizing results from the Random Forest Model
+a) Plotting_habitat_suitability.R
+This script takes the annual median habitat suitability layers exported from Google Earth Engine and summarizes them using BirdLife international home range polygons.
+This is Figure 2 in the manuscript.

+b) Plottin_regional_trends.R
+This script takes the regional changes statistics files exported from Google Earth Engine and summarizes them to generate Figure 4 in the manuscript.

 *Users need a Google Earth Engine account to run this script and need to upload the 'model_df_gee.csv' file and regional changes file in order to run the script.